tushar239/MyJavaProject/src/main/java/java5/readme_java5.txt

             CopyOnWriteArrayList
                 https://techvivek.wordpress.com/2009/08/29/difference-between-arraylist-and-copyonwritearraylist/
                 ArrayList is not thread safe so any simultaneous thread can access and modify the content of list simultaneously.Here lies the dangerous, ConcurrentModificationException.
 When one thread is Iterating over an ArrayList and any other thread(which may be the same thread)  modify the content of list and when we again call next() on the iterator ,we get this exception.
 Which means that no thread can modify the ArrayList while an Iterator is iterating over this.
                 CopyOnWriteArrayList collection cause the underlying array to be replaced with a copy of itself before the contents of the array are changed.
-Any active iterators will continue to see the unmodified array, so there is no need for locks
+Any active iterators will continue to see the unmodified array, so there is no need for locks.

                 It is best suited for applications in which set sizes generally stay small, read-only operations vastly outnumber mutative operations, and you need to prevent interference among threads during traversal.